Funding in Norway - an overview

 Nordic Centres of Excellence (NCoEs) are a funding instrument that brings together outstanding Nordic researchers and research groups in priority research areas to create added value through Nordic collaboration and pooling of resources and to further enhance the scientific quality of Nordic research.

-- For more information about Nordic research and funding see: NordForsk
+- For more information about Nordic research and funding see NordForsk's website

-- For more information about Nordic innovation and funding see: Nordic Innovation
+- For more information about Nordic innovation and funding see the website of Nordic Innovation

-A good overview of European funding opportunities may be found at Researcher career funding opportunities (Research Council of Norway)
+A good overview of European funding opportunities may be found at the web page International funding opportunities (Research Council of Norway)

 - The Research Council of Norway is a national body for the development and implementation of national research strategy and allocates 30 per cent of all public R&D funding.
 The Council is responsible for enhancing Norway’s knowledge base and for promoting basic and applied research and innovation in order to help meet research needs within society.
 The Research Council also works actively to encourage international research cooperation.
 For more information see: Research Council of Norway